NuGet/Home/proposed/2022/NuGetExeWarnWhenSDKProjectsGetPacked.md

 - Do nothing.
 This would mean just acknowledging that SDK-based projects support in NuGet.exe would not be added and not do anything to help migrate users to `dotnet.exe pack` and `msbuild /t:pack`.
 - Add full pack SDK support into NuGet.exe.
 While not impossible, this creates maintainability considerations. dotnet.exe has a more involved support for the SDK-based PackageReference projects, and as such is considered to be the `right tool for the job`.
 - Call `msbuild /t:pack` from NuGet.exe.
-This has the same considerations as the previos approach that `dotnet.exe` sohuld be recommended as the right tool for the job.
+This has the same considerations as the previos approach that `dotnet.exe` should be recommended as the right tool for the job.
 This is also likely to quietly change the behavior for certain users and change the type of package they're generating.
-A change like this likely has a lot more merit in 2018, than 2022 given how long dotnet.exe has been out.
+A change like this likely has a lot more merit in 2018, than 2022 given how long dotnet.exe has been the recommended tool for SDK based projects..
 - Add a warning and proceed packing.
   - A behavior change to an error in a minor version can be considered disruptive.
 This is one of those special cases where the disruption might be warranted.
   Instead of an error, we could add a warning instead.
 Given that NuGet.exe pack by default will usually raise a bunch of warnings, it is likely that if warnings were good enough, the customers would have reviewed said warnings and figured out that all those warnings cannot be addressed correctly.